 Let people know.
-If you feel alone, telling others about your cancer diagnosis can help.
-Sharing news of your diagnosis will get you support from friends and family, and reduce gossip.
+If you feel alone, telling others about your cancer diagnosis family, and reduce gossip.

 BIOPSY PROCEDURES

 The results of imaging tests will help your healthcare team choose which sites in the body should undergo biopsy.
 Also known as tissue diagnosis or pathology diagnosis, biopsy is the process of removing small amounts of tissue or fluid for laboratory testing to confirm whether cancer cells are present.
 It helps doctors make a more accurate cancer diagnosis.
 The results of the biopsy are recorded in a pathology report.